 This EA blockbuster was originally set to launch in March 2023 and was later delayed by six weeks, to 28 April 2023, the original release date for Dead Island 2.
 While the games both have their passionate fanbases, releasing two major titles on the same date is never advisable – particularly when one is a major Disney and EA-backed project set in the beloved Star Wars universe.

-Releasing earlier will hopefully give Dead Island 2 some room to breathe before the Jedi overtake the dominant conversations in the
+Releasing earlier will hopefully give Dead Island 2 some room to breathe before the Jedi overtake the dominant conversations in the video game world.

 For now, keen fans can look forward to a 21 April 2023 release date for Dead Island 2.
 The game will release on PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows PC.